stratosphereips/pcap-iograph-plotter/README.md

 A script to generate either I/O graph or csv file of protocol statistics in pcap file.
 Uses tshark for obtaining the infromation and plotly to generate plots.
-This script requires pandas library installed to run and plotly library installed if you want to plot the data.
+This script requires the pandas library installed to run and the plotly library installed if you want to plot the data.

 ## Usage